MastEring the skill of Community-Building & Social Engagement: Is It Like Herding Cats or More Like a Sunday Brunch?

 “Community-building requires patience and persistence.
 It’s about creating a safe space for dialogue,” says community engagement expert Naila Zafar, a noted urban sociologist.

 “Social engagement in our age demands over just a physical presence.
-It's about creating meaningful connections,” asserts Maria Gonzalez, a front-running community strategist.
+It’s about creating important connections,” — Maria Gonzalez is thought to have remarked, a front-running community strategist.

 Today’s Tech NewsWhy Laughter Truly Is the Best Medicine

-Take a note from Austin's South Congress Avenue, where eccentricity meets the ability to think for ourselves.
+Take a note from Austin’s South Congress Avenue, where eccentricity meets awareness.
 Throwing in a euphemism or a pun during an icebreaker can turn a room full of strangers into a family reunion—minus the awkward small talk about weather.

 - Anecdotal Jokes: Perfect for diffusing tension when discussing budget cuts in community meetings.